 Step 1: Make drainage holes

-Remove the insoles of the boots if there are any.
+To begin making your boot planters you need to remove the insoles of the boots if there are any first of all.

 Using the drill, drill some holes in the bottom of the boots for proper drainage.
 It is important to drill holes since if water stands inside the boot, the roots of your plants might get too wet and rot.